The Avenue, Braintree, Essex CM7

 The church is orientated west-east, but in this description conventional liturgical orientation is used, i.e. as if the altar faced east.

-The church contains some stained glass windows of note.
-These include the four-light east window by Webb (1944), the gift of local U.S. service personnel.
-The west window is a fine design of the 1960s, its full-blooded colour in great contrast to the genteel good taste of Webb’s work.
+The church contains stained glass of note.
+The four-light east window is by Webb (1944), the gift of local U.S. service personnel.
+The three-light west window is a fine design of the 1960s, its full-blooded colour in great contrast to the genteel good taste of Webb’s work.
 This is in memory of Fr Walsh, parish priest, who had overseen the building of the church, and who died in 1965.
-The artist has not been established; it looks like it might be the work of Edward Nuttgens.
-The window in the north transept was donated by the local Polish community in 1966.
-On the north side of the nave the St Patrick window of 1998 is in memory of Fr David Chapman.
+The artist/studio has not been established; it looks like it might be the work of Harry Clarke Studios.
+In the north transept (east side) is more glass by Webb (Our Lady and angels) and (on the north side) a three-light window donated by the local Polish community in 1966 to celebrate a thousand years of Christianity in Poland.
+On the north side of the nave, the St Patrick window of 1998 is in memory of Fr David Chapman (signed Cox & Barnard).

 Original Date: 1939